cvikupitz/OSNAP/README.txt

 =============== Repository Directories/Contents ===============

+* clients/ - This sub-directory contains scripts for activating and deactivating users.
 * doc/ - This sub-directory contains documentation on the design/implementation L.O.S.T.
 * export/ - This sub-directory contains a script to run for exporting data from your database.
 * import/ - This sub-directory contains a script to run for importing data into your database.